What is a thesis?

 How long should my thesis be?

-Theses range in length from 50 to 70 pages.
+Theses range in length from 40 to 55pages.
 Most theses consist of an introduction, two or three main chapters, and a short conclusion.
 However, students should consult with their thesis directors to determine the best length and structure for the project.

 How do I choose a thesis director?